ocelhay/como/inst/comoapp/www/markdown/about_data.md

 **Tests Data:**

-<a href="https://ourworldindata.org/coronavirus-testing" target="_blank">Our Wold in Data</a>.
-Last updated: 2020-11-02.
+<a href="https://ourworldindata.org/coronavirus-testing" target="_blank">Our World in Data</a>.
+Last updated: 2020-12-01.

 **Severity/Mortality by Age Category:**